 If I had to summarize the situation, the main categories are as follows:

-- Large international companies that use their reputation to sell testing and certification services (I listed most of them above).
+- Large international companies that use their reputation to sell testing and certification services (I listed the major ones above).

 - Smaller companies that serve markets the large players don’t serve well.
 For example, if you want to import ladders in France, Laboratoires Pourquery is one of the only options, and even huge companies such as Bureau Veritas may be unable to help you.